Ouphix/synchro-psychotherapies/steps.md

 ## Open science, Open data, Confidentiality
 It was quite difficult at the beginning to replicate the studies that were done by other teams and to find these two databases that could be relevant for this goal because of quality of the recording and quality of psychometric data collected.
 After we had our own scripts and procedure for INCANT database, it was very easy to replicate the analysis for MONRADO database.

-To avoid this lost of time, we tried to develop an open science approach to improve accessibility, transparency of this work to help future improvements.
+To avoid this lost of time, and to improve validity and replicability and improvements of our work. we tried to develop an open science approach to improve accessibility, transparency of this work to help future improvements.
 The idea of this project is to be a first step toward a better understanding of therapeutic or parent-children relationship.

 We focused on motion history since it was technically the easiest modality.
 However, a lot of improvements could be added to add other modalities or to improve analysis by using for instance modeling or machine learning techniques.
 Therefore, we decided to share our analysis scripts.